Take a whirl on New York City's carousels

 Queens

-Queens's Forest Park Carousel has 52 animals, 49 of which are horses.
+Forest Park Carousel has 52 animals, 49 of which are horses.

 Courtesy of Ride Entertainment